s3u/say-it-like-subbu/README.md

-# Say it Like Subbu
+# A RAG App

-This is my holiday prokect to create a small bot that answers questions based on the things I wrote in the past.
-I use a locally running OpenSearch (the AWS Serverless version is pricey) to create a RAG index, and use Bedrock to answer questions.
+This is my holiday project: to create a small bot that answers questions based on my past writing.
+I used a locally running OpenSearch to create a RAG index and Bedrock to answer questions.
 I used GitHub Copilot to help me write code.

 ## Getting Started

-Start with the usual python plubming.
+Start with the usual Python plumbing.

 ```zsh
 sudo pip3 install virtualenv